Port of Airlie High Rise

-Despite 2451 submissions made against the proposal, none in favour, 5 councillors, none from Airlie Beach, approved the 12 story (47mtr) tower in a 3-5 story zone, massively outvoting the single Airlie Beach councillor objecting to the proposal.
+Despite 2242 submissions made against the proposal, none in favour, 5 councillors, none from Airlie Beach, approved the 12 storey (47mtr) tower in a 3-5 storey zone, massively outvoting the single Airlie Beach councillor objecting to the proposal.

 The second councillor from the Airlie Beach/Cannonvale region was not able to vote as Council declared he had a conflict of interest after a family member submitted an objection to the development.
 Both councillors opposed to the high rise have decades of experience in the tourism industry, whereas none of the other 5 councillors have any.